Other January pages: Trees and shrubs • Birds and insects • Weather

 In the second half of January crocuses push up their shoots - mainly in parks and gardens, but the native pink variety does sometimes crop up in the wild.
 Usually they start to appear in the fourth week, but in mild years it can happen as early as mid month, while in very cold winters it does not happen until February.
 Once the shoots have fully grown, their flowers may open on a mild or sunny day.

 Other leaves one sees are from plants that have flowered last year and last throughout the winter to do so again in the spring (while also sometimes seeding anew on bare ground).
 In grassland or on grassy verges these include buttercups - very common - as well as cranesbills, cinquefoil, ribwort plantain, yarrow, clover and daisy.
-On downland a distinctive shoot is that of salad burnet.
+You also get some catsear/hawkbit shoots - superficially a bit similar to dandelions - but they are not very conspicuous at this time of year.
+On downland one distinctive shoot is that of salad burnet.

 Otherwise on path and track edges you occasionally come across the leaves of common mallow and greater celandine (not to be confused with lesser celandine, to which it is unrelated), while the distinctively-shaped leaves of nipplewort are fairly common once you get your eye in.